precisionmedicineunit/docs/pages/precision_med.md

 ## Overview

-The Precision Medicine Unit embodies a new era in pediatric healthcare.
+The Precision Medicine Unit takes a new style in pediatric healthcare.
 This whitepaper presents our systematic approach.
 It departs from the traditional project-based research model, adopting a continuous, structured workflow that ensures consistency, reliability, and reproducibility across all levels of operation.